mariosotil/SwaggerUIAsPlayFrameworkApp/README.md

 This project will help you to use [Swagger UI](https://github.com/swagger-api/swagger-ui) as a Play Framework Application.

-You can get the application as a docker image, using
+You can get the application as a tar.gz file

-    $ activator clean docker:stage

-Or as a tar.gz file

     $ activator clean universal:package-zip-tarball